Editor’s Note: This post has been updated for freshness, accuracy, and comprehensiveness on Wednesday, November 11th, 2017.

 1. Relax at a secret bath

 Now that it’s winter, you’re probably longing for the outdoor concerts and festivals.
-However, if you’re coming to Budapest in the summer, you miss out on a great activity: going to the Hungarian State Opera House, the most beautiful opera house in Europe.
-The Nutcracker is a must-see, but tickets are usually sold out very early.
-Luckily, there are plenty of other great ballets and operas showing during wintertime.
+However, if you’re coming to Budapest in the summer, you miss out on a great activity: going to a Nutcracker performance.
+Unfortunately, the Hungarian State Opera House is currently closed for renovation, but you still get tickets for one of the performances at the Erkel Theatre, which was renovated in 2013, and has been part of the Opera House since its reopening.
 Click here for the detailed program and ticket information.

 3. Get a taste of the Hungarian Holiday Season

 Coming to Budapest around the Holiday season gives you a great opportunity to explore the culinary traditions.
 So here is a quick list of foods that you should try while in Budapest: fisherman’s soup, fried fish, potato salad in vinegar, stuffed cabbage, beigli (traditional Christmas pastry with walnut or poppy seed), pork and cooked sausage on New Year’s Eve, and lentil soup on New Year’s Day – the latter is supposed to bring your great wealth in the new year.

 4. Hunt for treasures at the Christmas markets

 If there is one thing that we should be happy about during wintertime, when it gets dark so painfully early, is that it’s also the season of Christmas markets with all their pretty lights and decorations.
 And luckily Budapest has a number of great markets, where you can find the best Christmas presents.
 Our favorite Christmas market is the one front of the Basilica.
 Want to explore the wonderful Budapest Christmas markets?
 Join this small-group tour with a local guide and other curious travelers.
 The tour includes plenty of food and drinks, enough to serve as lunch!

 5. Ice skate in a fairy tale setting